PAARD EN RUITER

 CALMEYN Jan (1942)

-Jan Calmeyn is a sculptor living in Sint-Niklaas.
-He is a late bloomer as he only started sculpting at the age of 33.
-In 1975 he won the ‘Prize of the Province Oost-Vlaanderen’ with ‘Ramses I’.
-In 1977 he got an honourable commendation with a cash prize in the Mark Macken competition.
-In 1981 he was a laureate at the Budapest Triennale for small sculpture.
+Jan Calmeyn is a sculptor from Sint-Niklaas.
+He is a late bloomer as he only starts sculpting at the age of 33.
+In 1975 he wins the 'Prize of the Province of East Flanders' with 'Ramses I'.
+In 1977 he receives an honourable mention with cash prize in the Mark Macken Competition.
+In 1981 he becomes laureate at the Triennial for Small Sculpture in Budapest

 Kunst in de Stad - June 18th 1983